akshayranganath/akshayranganath.github.io/_posts/2026-04-25-LLMs_and_Frontiers_of_Consciousness.md

 * **Senses and embodiment (grounding)**: Models are now multi-modal as compared to early 2023.
 So LLM+ systems can "understand" better than before.
 * **World models and self models**: Research is progressing on the world models.
 Hopefully, we'll start to see interesting results from it soon.

-Based on these advances, my take is that conciousness is now around 25%-40% depending on how each item is considered.
+Based on these advances, my take is that consciousness is now around 25%-40% depending on how each item is considered.

 ## Adding a Vedantic Twist

-In the Indian Philisophical concept of _"Advaita Vedanta"_, there is a test for concsiousness:
+In the Indian Philosophical concept of _"Advaita Vedanta"_, there is a test for consciousness:
 Suppose you go into a deep sleep and wake up.
 How do you know you had a deep sleep?
 All your senses and bodily are suspended in this state.
 So how do **"you"** __"know"__ about it?

 Note the highlights on 2 items: